Full-Arch dental Replacements: New Smiles in One Day

 A Revolution in Missing Teeth

 The demand for immediate replacement teeth has led to a revolution in how we deal with missing teeth: full-arch restoration.
-Also known as “implant-supported dentures”, this innovative treatment allows Dr. Romanow, Dr. Wentworth and Dr. Leonard to combine implant technology with dentures to give our patients a new smile and a renewed outlook on life, all in one day!
+Also known as “implant-supported dentures”, this innovative treatment allows Dr. Romanow and Dr. Wentworth to combine implant technology with dentures to give our patients a new smile and a renewed outlook on life, all in one day!